 Does it really matter what I call that man?
 It certainly doesn’t matter to him.
 I’m not an active or influential enough online presence to register on his Twitter-ravaging radar.
 And I’ve never threatened him or anyone else, so There’s no reason for me to find myself on anyone else’s radar, either.
 But clearly I imagine I have the ability to sway my tiny circle, to anyone who reads my angry rants and latched onto “THOTUS.”
 Maybe you’ve been casually inserting it into conversations and status updates.
 I love you for that, and thank you for allowing me to have some small impact on the ways people talk about this man.
 But now I’m saying let’s pull back.

 Is my choice to call the man by his official name a sign of maturity?
 Ha!
 Hardly.
 I’m plenty old, well past my formative years.
 If I haven’t matured by now … No, I just want to call him out as clearly and directly as possible.

 In the last week, I’ve said “Trump” more times than in the whole of the last year.
 I don’t know if I can sustain it–I feel a little sick to my stomach every time his name comes out of my mouth.
 We’ll see how I do.

-I’m following the lead of Vanessa Mártir, who launched #52essays2017 after she wrote an essay a week for 2016 … and then invited other writers along for the ride!
+I’m following Vanessa Mártir‘s lead, she launched #52essays2017 after writing an essay a week in 2016 … and then deciding to keep going.